sniclasj/milestone-one-2.0/README.md

 - __The Home/Landing Page__

-  - The home/landing page contains a photo a photograph of a person grabbing a barbell ready to lift it with the SJ Fitness motto of 'Better Starts Today' on a banner above.
+  - The home/landing page contains a photograph of a person grabbing a barbell ready to lift it with the SJ Fitness motto of 'Better Starts Today' on a banner above.
 This motto is present to convey that the aim of the gym is to improve their fitness and engcourages the user to start their journey as soon as possible.

 ![Landing Page](documentation/testing/sj-fitness-landing-page.jpg)